ton-blockchain/tasm/src/cli/README.md

 # TON Assembly CLI Tools

-This package contains CLI utilities for working with TON Assembly:
+This package contains CLI utilities for working with TON and Fift assembly:

 ## 📦 Assembler (tasm)